Cookies on BBB.org

 (Getty Images)

-Unable to take your pet on the family vacation?
+Are you unable to take your pet on a family vacation?
 You're not alone.

 First, figure out what will work best for you and your pet.
 Will your pet be fine relaxing most of the day, or do they need a lot of exercise?
 Would you rather have a pet sitter come to your home, or does a pet boarding facility put you at more ease?